 yongshan DOT ding AT yale DOT edu

-I am an Assistant Professor of Computer Science at Yale University.
+I am an Assistant Professor of Computer Science and of Applied Physics at Yale University.
 I am a member of the Yale Quantum Institute (YQI) and affiliated with the Computer Systems Lab (CSL).
 I lead the Quantum Systems Lab (QSL) at Yale.
 Our research focuses on advancing the capability and performance of next-generation quantum information systems.
 We work on a broad set of problems related to algorithms and architectures of quantum computers.

 Quantum computers hold enormous potential in solving some classically intractable problems.
 To unlock this potential, researchers around the globe are racing to develop practical quantum algorithms, software, and hardware.
 In our group, we are especially interested in projects that bridge theory and application.
 For example, our current research efforts consist of several themes: